sharebot-joe/Hangman-Game/README.md

 **A 'super' spin on the classic hangman game**

-Guess the character's super name before you run out of guesses!
+Uncover the secret character's name before you run out of guesses!

 Click on the link above to start.